atet/wsl/README.md

 [![.img/fig_04_04.jpg](.img/fig_04_04.jpg)](#nolink)

-* **This confirms that the WSL session and Docker are still running in the background even when you close the WSL console**
+### **Congratulations, this confirms that the WSL session and Docker are still running in the background even when you close the WSL console**

 [Back to Top](#table-of-contents)